 Why pay to manage one’s maintenance thanks to a CMMS?

-Compared to free CMMS, charged solutions have many advantages.
+Compared to free softwares, charged CMMS solutions have many advantages.
 Their real cost is often even lower in the end.

 Many features to manage maintenance